bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 * widget_uuid -- UUID of the Widget
 * entity_id -- The page, category, brand or product ID the widget should appear on
 * sort_order -- If there is more than one Widget on a page, use the sort order to control the order they are displayed
-* region -- region the template will show.
+* region -- Region the template will show.
 It should match the template file
-* template_file -- template file the region was added to
+* template_file -- Template file the region was added to
-* status -- if the widget is active or inactive
+* status -- Whether the widget is active or inactive

 If you wanted to see the results of the Widget without a layout, use the Placement without the layout code sample below.
 If you would like to learn more about Layouts use the Create Placement code sample below.